Executive Cyber Security Awareness Training Course

 Android Security

-14 HoursAndroid is an open platform designed for mobile devices like smartphones and tablets.
-It offers a wide range of security features to facilitate the development of secure software; however, it lacks certain security aspects found in other handheld platforms.
-This course provides a comprehensive overview of these features and highlights the most critical shortcomings related to the underlying Linux system, file management, and the general environment, as well as issues concerning permissions and other Android software development components.
+14 HoursAndroid is an open-source platform designed for mobile devices, including smartphones and tablets.
+While it offers a wide range of security features to simplify the development of secure software, it lacks certain security mechanisms found in other mobile platforms.
+This course provides a comprehensive overview of these features, highlighting critical shortcomings related to the underlying Linux kernel, the file system, and the general environment, as well as the use of permissions and other Android development components.

-Common security pitfalls and vulnerabilities are discussed for both native code and Java applications, along with recommendations and best practices to avoid and mitigate these risks.
-Many of the issues covered are supported by real-life examples and case studies.
-Additionally, we provide a brief overview of how to use security testing tools to identify any programming bugs that could compromise security.
+Common security pitfalls and vulnerabilities affecting both native code and Java applications are examined, along with recommendations and best practices to prevent and mitigate them.
+Many of the discussed issues are illustrated with real-world examples and case studies.
+Additionally, the course offers a brief overview of how to utilize security testing tools to identify potential security-related programming errors.

 Participants attending this course will

-- Gain insights into recent vulnerabilities in Java applications on Android
+- Discover information about recent Java vulnerabilities on Android

 Audience